kavrillon/budgit/README.md

 ## Project setup

-Be aware: for now, the project works only on local with the CE bank export.
+Be aware: for now, the project works only with the CE bank export.

 - `yarn install`
 - Create a `BUDGIT_DATA_PATH` env var containing the absolute path to the bank account export files (.csv).